Pork roll

 Pork roll is a processed meat commonly available in New Jersey and neighboring states.

 It was developed in 1856 by John Taylor of Trenton, and sold as "Taylor's Prepared Ham" until 1906.

 Although since then food labeling regulations require Taylor and all other manufacturers to label it "pork roll", people in northern New Jersey still refer to it as "Taylor ham".

 The "Is it pork roll or Taylor ham?" question is a notable element of New Jersey culture, and the division over what name one uses divides the state along roughly north–south geographic regions.
-A 2016 reader poll including more than 70,000 respondents from all 565 municipalities across New Jersey found that the dividing line straddled the Union–Middlesex county border in the east and followed Interstate 78 through the middle of Somerset and Hunterdon counties in the west.

 Origin

 A 1 lb sack of Taylor Pork Roll, the smallest size un-sliced package available.
 Smaller in diameter than the typical pre-sliced product.

 A typical 6 oz. vacuum-sealed package of sliced pork roll.
 9 lb mail order boxes of sliced pork roll contain roughly 144 slices.

 Food preservation techniques, such as salting and smoking meat, have been practiced for millennia.
 Evidence of traditional ham and sausage production dates back more than 2,000 years.
 An item resembling pork roll, packed minced ham, may have been locally produced in the later 1700s.

 John Taylor is credited with creating his secret recipe for the product in 1856.
 George Washington Case, a farmer and butcher from nearby Belle Mead, created his own recipe for hickory-smoked pork roll in 1870.

 Case's was reportedly packaged in corn husks.

 Following the Civil War, in the later 1800s, the American meat-packing industry experienced dramatic growth, bringing meat products like pork roll to rapidly growing urban areas.